 Sorting of values is a quite common programming task.
 VBA has no native sorting method.
-You have to use algorithm like QuickSort to sort the array in place.
+You can use algorithms like QuickSort to sort the array in place.
 However, there is another, maybe easier way how to sort your data without using algorithms.

 ArrayList is a dynamic array type whose size is dynamically increased as required.
-It is similar to VBA Collection type, but offers more methods.
-One of them is Sort method.
+It is similar to VBA Collection type but offers more methods.
+One of them is a Sort method.
 Indexes in this collection are zero-based.